Track mileage automatically

 What to do if you lose your receipts

-If you happen to get audited and don’t have all of your receipts for business expenses, you may be able to recreate the information from additional sources.
-Other supporting documentation includes bank and credit card statements, canceled checks, deposit slips, invoices, emails, and paid bill statements.
+If you happen to get audited and don’t have all of your receipts for business expenses, you may be able to recreate the information from additional sources, as listed in the first section above.

 Tired of logging mileage by hand?